zsavajji/gmap-vue/packages/documentation/docs/guide/autocomplete.md

     if (this.$scopedSlots.default) {
       if (!Object.keys(this.$scopedSlots.default()[0].context.$refs).length) {
         throw new Error(
-          'If you use the slot input you must add a ref to the element that you will use as the input, and if you use a vue component, eg: v-text-field, etc, you need to set the childRefName indicating what is the ref name of the html input elemnt behind your component.'
+          'If you use the slot input you must add a ref to the element that you will use as the input, and if you use a vue component, eg: v-text-field, etc, you need to set the childRefName indicating what is the ref name of the HTML input elemnt behind your component.'
         );
       }